 In this paper, we propose a group key management protocol using a hierarchical architecture consisting of different groups with a unique group key.
 Using this approach, multi-level security can be achieved to secure the group of sensors at different levels.
-There are two types of group keys: intra-cluster, and inter-cluster.
-The intra-cluster group key is used for encryption/decryption of messages inside a group of sensor nodes, whereas the inter-cluster group key is used among groups of cluster heads.
-In literature, there are two approaches [10, 12] for group key management: centralized and decentralized.
-In the centralized approach, a key is distributed among a group of sensor nodes by a trusted third party (TTP) [5].
-In the decentralized method, a group member is selected for computing and distributing the key to other members.
-The centralized approach is simple but more vulnerable to attacks [12].
-TTP provides a single point of attack for both security and fault intolerance bottleneck.
-In the centralized approach, to compute the group key, a centralized key server needs to be present for every subset of the group.
-Thus, it is not practical to implement a TTP in dynamic sensor networks.
-Therefore, a decentralized key distribution approach more appropriate and is adopted in this paper.
+There are two types of group keys: intra-cluster, and intercluster.
+The intra-cluster group key is used for encryption/decryption of messages inside a sensor network group, whereas the inter-cluster group key is used for groups of cluster heads.